nimbly-dev/school-projects/README.md

 TODO:

-  1. process-payment page form inline javascript on securityNumber input box
+  1. process-payment page form inline javascript on securityNumber input box.

-  2 Bug on confirm-order.jsp where reloading the page will cause to insert again the cart-items data to db
+  2 Bug on confirm-order.jsp where reloading the page will cause to insert again the cart-items data to db.

-  3 Navbar Highlighting Fix
+  3 Navbar Highlighting Fix.
-  4. PDF Format Fix (REQUIRED)
+  4. PDF Format Fix (REQUIRED).
-  5. Shipping Address on payment-form.jsp (REQUIRED)
+  5. Shipping Address on payment-form.jsp (REQUIRED).
-  6. Fix validation of cvv length must be equal to 3 or 4
+  6. Fix validation of cvv length must be equal to 3 or 4 (REQUIRED).

 0.47: